Minenhle-Ngubane/Minenhle-Ngubane/README.md

 ![I'm a freelance web designer](https://github.com/Minenhle-Ngubane/Minenhle-Ngubane/blob/main/githubBanner.png)

-## Minenhle Ngubane (Mino) :south_africa:
+## Minenhle Ngubane (Mino) flag: South Africa :south_africa:
 #### Freelance web designer
 I'm a freelance web designer / developer based in Durban, Amanzimtoti.
 I love building websites for small businesses and I am looking for more opportunities to work in coding on a freelance basis.
-I also enjoy working on personal side projects like building mobile apps with React native.
+I also enjoy working on personal side projects such as building mobile apps with React Native.

 - 🔭 I’m currently working on my blog
 - 🌱 I’m currently learning React and Gatsby
 - 👨🏾‍🏫 I'm a coding tutor for beginners
-- 🎹 I'm a hobby pianist (😎I think Jazz music is awesome)
+- 🎹 I'm a hobby pianist (😎I think Jazz music is awesome✔)
 - 🌍 How to reach me: www.minenhlengubane.com
 <hr/>